It was 1990 when my eldest son spewed puke all over me, his little brother and the entire contents of our brand new Pontiac Safari Station Wagon.

 You’ll want to eat the same things as you would eat if you had the stomach flu.

 - Chicken – grilled or boiled with no seasonings

 Adults suffering from stomach flu or food poisoning

 The symptoms for both the stomach flu and food poisoning are the same for adults as they are for children.
 The thing is; adults can handle these symptoms better than a child.

 Regardless of who is inflicted with the stomach bug or food poisoning, you should always follow the same protocol.

-Hopefully, this shed a little more light on the subject for you and the next time you’re smacked in the face with projectile vomit or find some melted chocolate bars in your kid’s car seat, you’ll have the tools you need to get through this ordeal like the champ I know you are.
+Hopefully, this shed a little more light on the subject for you and the next time you’re smacked in the face with projectile vomit, you’ll have the tools you need to get through this ordeal like the champ I know you are.

-What remedies have you used in the past to help your kid get through their battle of the stomach bug?
+What remedies have you used in the past to help your kiddo get through their battle of the stomach bug?
 Share in a comment below.